Sheck Wes: 2019–present: Hell 2 Paradise

 Following the release of Mudboy, Wes announced that his second studio album was in the works.

 In January 2019, Wes was part of the opening act for Eminem's concert in Hawaii alongside fellow American rapper Logic.
 On July 18, Wes released the singles "Sadio Mane", and "Losing My Mind".
 The following day on July 19, he appeared on Chase B and Young Thug's song "Mayday".
 On October 31, he released the song "YKTS" which was accompanied by a music video.
 On December 27, Wes made a guest appearance on the Cactus Jack compilation album JackBoys on the song "Gang Gang" also featuring Don Toliver, Travis Scott, and Luxury Tax 50.

-On November 6, 2020, Wes released the single "Rich One Day" and released the single "#BeenBallin" on November 19, 2020.
+On November 2020, Wes released the singles "Rich One Day" and "#BeenBallin".

-Wes released "GFU" with record label YSL Records and American rapper Yak Gotti, featuring American rapper Yung Kayo, which serves as the second single from the label's compilation album, Slime Language 2, on January 29, 2021.
+In January 2021, Wes released the song "GFU" with record label YSL Records and American rapper Yak Gotti, featuring American rapper Yung Kayo, which serves as the second single from the label's compilation album, Slime Language 2 (2021).

-In 2023 Wes had guest vocals on the original version of the song Fein by Travis Scott as well as the version of the song shown in the movie Circus Maximus.
+In 2023, Wes had guest vocals on the original version of the song "Fein" by Travis Scott, as well as the version of the song shown in the film Circus Maximus.

 Basketball career

-On November 18, 2020, Wes wrote on Instagram that he had entered the 2020 NBA draft, although he went undrafted.
-On November 19, 2020, he joined Paris Basketball, a team that competes in LNB Pro A. On May 10, 2021, Wes signed with Paris Basketball.
-On May 28, he made his debut, playing 4 minutes.
-He played two more games with Paris Basketball, averaging 1.3 points per game during his time there.
+On November 18, 2020, Fall wrote on Instagram that he had entered the 2020 NBA draft, although he went undrafted.
+On November 19, 2020, he joined LNB Pro A team Paris Basketball.
+On May 10, 2021, Fall signed with Paris Basketball under his stage name, and made his debut on May 28, playing four minutes.
+Fall averaged 1.3 points in three total appearances.